INDG course codes were formerly identified as NATI.

 This course develops aural comprehension and speaking skills through immersion.
 It complements the other Nishnaabemwin courses that teach composition of sentences used in everyday communication.
 Exp; cr 3 Prerequisite: 18 university credits

-This course introduces students to the great diversity in themes, voices, genres and writing styles of Canadian Native writers through the study of myths, legends, essays, poems and short stories.
-Often influenced by mythical and oral traditions, these writings provide insight into the cultural complexity of ideas, socio-political thought, celebration and spirituality in historical and contemporary contexts. (lec 2, sem 1) cr 3.
+This course introduces the great diversity in themes, voices, genres and writing styles of Canadian Indigenous writers through the study of myths, legends, essays, poems and short stories.
+Often influenced by mythical and oral traditions, these writings provide insight into the cultural complexity of ideas, socio-political thought, celebration and spirituality in historical and contemporary contexts.
+PREREQ: 18 university credits. (lec 2, sem 1) cr 3.
 Students may not retain credit for both INDG 2616 and NATI 2616.

-This course explores selected novels and plays from a Native perspective.
-Contemporary Canadian Native novelists and playwrights tangle with a myriad of issues in articulating the Aboriginal experience.
-Writing in the context of their linguistic and cultural roots, a love of life, laughter and harmony underlie the stories of community, history, tradition, culture and society at large. (lec 2, sem 1) cr 3.
+This course explores selected novels and plays from an Indigenous perspective.
+Contemporary Canadian Indigenous novelists and playwrights tangle with a myriad of issues in articulating the Indigenous experience.
+Writing in the context of their linguistic and cultural roots, a love of life, laughter and harmony underlie the stories of community, history, tradition, culture and society at large.
+PREREQ: 18 university credits. (lec 2, sem 1) cr 3.
 Students may not retain credit for both INDG 2617 and NATI 2617.

 INDG 2625 E - Indigenous Theatre and Performance

 This course introduces Indigenous performance-rooted ways of knowing through theoretical examinations of the history of Indigenous performance, an overview of contemporary Indigenous performance practices, and examination of critical issues relating to indigenous performance.
 The course provides opportunities to create collective and individual work with a focus on breath, voice, story creation through monologue, movement, and public performance.
 (Lec 3, Sem 3) Cr 6.